-- Proposals must be focused, creative and ambitious and go beyond state-of-the-art solutions presently available or emerging on the market or developed in any previously funded AAL projects.
-Furthermore, proposals should also include aspects of social and business innovation - Proposals must present a work plan specifying the process, deliverables and milestones to develop and test the solution with a relevant number of end-users. - Proposals must include a user-centred approach throughout the project. - Proposals must consider the national ethical-legal frameworks12 of relevant countries, stakeholders and EU/UN. - Proposals must describe how they deal with any ethical aspects. - Proposals must have a European/international dimension (i.e. the proposed project cannot be accomplished on an individual national level and should take in account differences in regions, cultures, languages, purchasing power and in national health care and social care systems).
+- Proposals must be focused, creative, innovative and above all realistic.
+Furthermore, proposals should also include aspects of social and business innovation. - Proposals must present a work plan specifying the process, deliverables and milestones to develop and test the solution with a relevant number of end-users. - Proposals must include a user-centred approach throughout the project. - Proposals must consider the national ethical-legal frameworks of relevant countries, stakeholders and EU/UN. - Proposals must describe how they deal with any ethical aspects. - Proposals must have a European/international dimension (i.e. the proposed project cannot be accomplished on an individual national level and should take in account differences in regions, cultures, languages, purchasing power and in national health care and social care systems).